• Welcome-Home Page

 When Sign Occurs: Usually, a doe will separate herself from the herd to begin nesting and to find a place to give birth.
 This will happen when labor and birth are within 24 hours.

-Any time that a goat separates themselves from the herd, is a sign that something is up!
+Any time that a goat separates itself from the herd, is a sign that something is up!
 This is one of the first signs that your goat is sick…or in labor!

 7. DOE “NESTS” AND PAWS THE GROUND